nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Delete witness: `delete witness WITNESS_NO`

-Deletes the specified witness from the list of witnesses.
+Deletes the witness specified with `WITNESS_NO` from the list of witnesses.

 Format: `delete witness WITNESS_NO`